doged/bitcore/README.md

 npm install bitcore
 ```

-It is a collection of objects useful to bitcoin applications; class-like idioms are enabled via [Soop](https://github.com/bitpay/soop).
+It is a collection of objects useful to DogecoinDark applications; class-like idioms are enabled via [Soop](https://github.com/bitpay/soop).
 In most cases, a developer will require the object's class directly.
 For instance:

 ```
 var bitcore = require('bitcore');